ds4dm/ml4co-competition-hidden/EVALUATION.md

 (`submissions/primal`, `submissions/dual`, `submissions/config`) into a backup folder,
 under `submissions/_previous_rounds/MONTH_DAY` corresponding to the leaderboard update you just did.

+Also, copy-paste the team results that were used to build the leaderboard (`results/partial/*`) into a backup folder, under `results/_previous_rounds/MONTH_DAY` corresponding to the leaderboard update you just did.

 # Additional ressources